zstoebs/zstoebs/README.md

-- 👋 Hi, I’m Zach!
+👋 Hi, I’m Zach!

-- 💡 I’m interested in machine learning & neuroscience, control theory & optimization, and intelligent systems & robotics.
+- I’m interested in machine learning & neuroscience :brain:, intelligent systems & robotics :robot:, and optimization & control :chart_with_upwards_trend:.
-- 🌱 I’m currently learning computational game theory, open-source medical imaging, and Gaussian processes for ML.
-- 🔬 I’m looking to collaborate on publishable research.
-- 📫 Reach me via email: zachary.a.stoebner@vanderbilt.edu
-- 💻 Check out my webpage: https://zstoebs.github.io
+- I'm learning about transformers :potted_plant:, ML for dynamic malware analysis :technologist:, and sensing :tongue:, particularly compressed sensing and sensor fusion algorithms.

+I love haiku :japanese_ogre: and photography :camera: so check out https://zstoebs.github.io to see what I see :eyes:!

 <!---
 zstoebs/zstoebs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.